ANoobyDev/brainfuck-interpreter/README.md

 # HOW DO I BRAINFUCK?

-Even though brainfuck is somewhat hard, it has only 7 instructions, and those are:
+Even though brainfuck is somewhat hard, it has only 8 instructions, and those are:

 ```
  +  --> Adds 1 to the cell it's in.

  -  --> Removes 1 to the cell it's in.

- >  --> Changes the cell position by 1.
+ >  --> Changes the cell it's in by 1.

- <  --> Changes the cell position by -1.
+ <  --> Changes the cell it's in by -1.

  ,  --> Allows for input.

  .  --> Echoes the value of the cell.

- [] --> Loops the instructions inside them as long as in the cell it ends on isn't 0.
+ [  --> Starts a loop.

+ ]  --> Goes to the last open bracket if it doesn't end on 0 / null.
 ```

 Every character other than those is ignored.